The Science of Best Practice

 The center's Health Care Systems Engineering Program seeks to solve complex health care issues using engineering principles.
 Research in this area has led to improvements in patient and care provider safety.
 It has also improved efficiency and access to care, and has resulted in increases in both patient and staff satisfaction.

 The Mayo Clinic Kern Center for the Science of Health Care Delivery is also home to the Office of Health Care Practice and Policy, a focused resource for Mayo Clinic to leverage its unique assets in value and quality measurement, risk adjustment, economic analyses, and alternative payment models to inform the national conversation on health care reform.

-Other overarching services link the center and other Mayo researchers to research-enhancing resources, including knowledge synthesis, economic evaluation and clinical informatics.
+Other overarching services link the center and other Mayo researchers to research-enhancing resources, including knowledge synthesis, economic evaluation and qualitative research services.

 Further, the center's education program works to advance the understanding and application of health care delivery science within Mayo Clinic and beyond.
 It seeks to nurture health care delivery scientists who conduct research that propels innovation in clinical practice.